gilatoes/arduino-optiga-trust-x/README.md

 3) if neither Object ID nor raw public key were specified, the function will use a default Object ID with manufacturer public key certificate.

 ### E08OneWayAuth
-one-way authentication example is used to verify the authenticity of Trust X chip.
+One-way authentication example is used to verify the authenticity of Trust X chip.
 It makes use of Trust X chip crypto functions to implement the authentication function.

-### E09generateKeypair
+### E09GenerateKeypair
-generateKeypair example is a Trust X toolbox feature that demonstrates ECC256 keypair generation.
+GenerateKeypair example is a Trust X toolbox feature that demonstrates ECC256 keypair generation.
 The private key can either be exported in plaintext or held within the security controller.
 If the private key is to be stored in the security controller, the example should be modified to specify the destination Object ID.
 The generated key pair can be used for cryptographic operations.

-### E10bareboneTLS
+### E10BareboneTLS
-bareboneTLS is an example of a stripped down TLS session.
+BareboneTLS is an example of a stripped down TLS session.
 This example establishes secure channel by generating 2 public-private key pairs.
 The public keys are exchanged and used to generate common shared secrets.
 The shared secrets are used to calculate common derived secret key which is used as ephemeral AES encryption-decryption key to securely transmit message data over insecure medium.

-### E11firmwareUpdate (TBD)
+### E11SetTrustAnchor
-firmwareupdate example is a basic example of ECDH.
+SetTrustAnchor is an example where a Root CA certificate (a.k.a Trust Anchor) is programmed into Trust X. The Trust Anchor is used to verify the identity of the remote connection.

 ## Helper Routines
-### H01objectDump
+### H01ObjectDump
 objectDump is a helper routine that displays all Trust X objects.
 These objects including all data objects and status objects.
 This is especially useful for certificates locations.